There are quite a few ways your school can participate in Return and Earn:

 You may have an opportunity to partner with a local return point.
 Register your interest below to find out more.

-If your school is interested in organising a collection drive or fundraising options, we can provide help and assistance, simply register your interest by contacting us.
+If your school is interested in organising a collection drive or exploring fundraising options, you can get started by downloading the Schools toolkit below.

 Schools, Sports Clubs & Community FAQs